 Credit risk arises from the non-performance by counterparties of contractual financial obligations.
 The Company's primary counterparties related to its cash and cash equivalents and term investment carry an investment grade rating as assessed by external rating agencies.
 The Company maintains all of its cash and cash equivalents and term investment with major Canadian and Brazilian financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
-The Company's promissory notes are held by directors of the Company.
-Management has assessed the credit risk associated with these promissory notes and based on the credit-worthiness of the parties involved, the Company has assessed the chance of loss as remote.
+The Company's promissory note is held by Peter Tagliamonte.
+Management has assessed the credit risk associated with this promissory note and based on the credit-worthiness of the party involved, the Company has assessed the chance of loss as remote.